ktrnka/company-detective/NOTES.md

 ## Issues

 - I started having some issues of the Google search getting blocked; I should switch to a Google Custom Search API
-- Instacart: Most of the Glassdoor reviews are from drivers, not FTE
+- Instacart: Most of the Glassdoor reviews are from drivers, not FTE.
+It'd be nice to add context information about the query itself, like "summarize xyz from the perspective of a director of marketing"

 ## TODO